vggm/pyChess/README.md

 pip install pygame
 ```

-To download the project and eject the source you just need copy the next command lines and past into the terminal:
+To download the project and eject the source you just need copy the next command lines and paste into the terminal:

 ```
 git clone --recursive https://github.com/vggm/pyChess.git